Pantropical Spotted Dolphin Skull Replica

 Description

-Pantropical spotted dolphin skull replica measures 16.5 inches.
-Pantropical spotted dolphin skull replica is museum-quality polyurethane resin cast from California Academy of Sciences specimen.
+Pantropical spotted dolphin skull replica measures 16.5 x 6.7 x 6.0 inches.
+The Stenella attenuata skull is a museum-quality polyurethane resin cast from California Academy of Sciences specimen.
 2-part skull (separate cranium and mandible).
 1:1 scale.
 Made in USA.

 - Kingdom: Animalia